-Parameters addition - A EquilibriumAddition or EquilibriumGasAddition add_poly_command(command: str)
+addition - A EquilibriumAddition or EquilibriumGasAddition

+add_poly_command(command: str)

-Adds a Thermo-Calc Console syntax POLY module command which will be executed when performing the calculate () method.
+Adds a Thermo-Calc Console syntax POLY module command which will be executed when performing the calculation using the calculate() method.

 If multiple commands are added, they will be executed in the order of addition.
 Each command will only be executed one.